 Interface Mode drop-down list.

-Note: The EDA 1100 and EDA 1000v must be configured for either flow data or wire data because these appliances cannot process flow data and wire data simultaneously.
-If these appliances are configured for flow data, you must set the monitoring port to Disabled.
+Note: The EDA 1100, EDA 1100v, and EDA 1000v must be configured for either flow data or wire data because these models cannot process flow data and wire data simultaneously.
+If these models are configured for flow data, you must set the monitoring port to Disabled.

 - If Enable DHCPv4 is selected, click Save.
 Otherwise, configure the remaining network settings and then click Save.